Is Table Designs Green?

 With the top protective coat of Resin, or Ultra UV the tops will last for many years without the need of re-finishing.

 Table Designs has the unique capability of scanning exotic veneers which would be expensive and much harder to replace in the natural environment.
 Digitally printing exotic veneers or hardwoods saves trees and money!

-- Another Advantage digitally printing can offer is options to alter the image and add accent lines, create patterns like this diamond box pattern and add custom logos.
+- Another Advantage digital printing can offer are options to alter the image and add accent lines, create patterns and add custom logos.

 - Digitally printing these exotic veneers is cost effective and environmentally friendly.